 Under supplier types, select both Trade Assurance and Verified Supplier.

 Trade Assurance means if you pay the supplier 30% upfront for manufacturing your product, you do not pay the remaining 70% of funds owed until you click a button saying that the supplier built the product exactly the way you requested.
-To verify everything is up to specifications, send a product inspection company, which we teach our members how to do.
+To verify everything is up to specifications, send a product inspection company.
+(For our members, we go in depth on exactly how to do this.)

 The best part is that the supplier can't walk away with that thirty percent either!
 Until you approve payment, your money sits in escrow, safe in a third-party holding place.
 This gives you a lot of leverage in case your supplier messes something up on the product or if a bunch of them are damaged.

-Conversely, if you had paid 100% upfront, the supplier probably won't move a muscle to make things right.
+Conversely, if you had paid 100% upfront, it's possible that the supplier won't make things right.

 Verified Supplier means Alibaba has made sure the supplier is a legitimate, registered business.